stormqloud/kazoo-tgbbok/maintenance/freeswitch.md

 # Growing Freeswitch in the cluster.

+* install and config ntp and ntpdate
+  * timezone is GMT no matter where you are in t he world for Kazoo.
+Timezones are changed in accounts.
 * install freeswitch kazoo package
 * install kazoo configs package
 * no need to install haproxy if not already there